Advice > Software engineering

 Unlike other FAANG companies, though, Amazon incorporates its refreshers into its total compensation target (TCT) model.
 This system takes into account current grants when determining how many grants you’ll receive in the future in order to make sure it doesn’t exceed the promised amount.

-You should ask about equity refreshers during your negotiations, but the vast majority of recruiters will shy away from sharing any details, which makes it a component that’s not negotiable in practice.
+You should ask about equity refreshers during your negotiations.
+But just be aware that the vast majority of recruiters will shy away from sharing any details, which makes it a component that’s not negotiable in practice.

 1.6 Amazon’s benefits and perks (Not negotiable)